shuds13/vector-random123/README.md

 Random123 resources can be found [here](http://www.thesalmons.org/john/random123)

 Note that while the random numbers generated for a given set of counters/keys in the vectorised functions should be identical to the originals, there is no guarantee of correctness.
 This project is still in development.

 Initial focus is on the Threefry generator.
+This generator is composed mostly of simple operations which are single cycle latency on many platforms.
+This makes it more performance portable than Philox which requires implementation of mulhilo.
+It also tends to perform well for both on-the-fly and batch generation approaches.
+Philox may be included in the future, however.

 Current performance results can be viewed under [Benchmarking](#benchmarking) below.